play3577/sunfish2/README.md

 Sunfish is computer Shogi player.

-This program participated in World Computer Shog Championship 2013(WCSC2013).
+This program participated in World Computer Shogi Championship 2013(WCSC2013).